locka99/opcua/samples/modbus-server/README.md

 2. `number` - the number of the register / coil, i.e. 0-9999, 10001-19999, 30001-39999, 40001-49999.
 The number MUST resolve to a
 value being captured, i.e. you cannot specify a number which lies outside the base address / count defined for that table.
 3. `data_type` - optional.
 For register types ONLY.
 The type coerces the value in the register(s) to another type.
 The default type is UInt16.
+4. `writable` - optional.
+Indicates the variable is writable.
+Only works on output tables.
+The default is false, read-only.

 Aliasing will attempt to use bitwise conversions to preserve the original value for some types and casting / coercion for others.
 Refer to this list to see which applies.